Brains on Screen: Rethinking Learning in the Age of Digital Overload

 As I sat in my final class of the day, a Year 7 English lesson, I decided to allow the use of iPads for a research activity.
 Not long into the task, I noticed a few students unusually engrossed, not in their screens but in their body language; hunched, wide-eyed with intensity.
 Curious, I peered over a shoulder and saw not a webpage or a digital textbook, but a game of FIFA in full swing.
 Not just a stray image or idle app switch, they were playing a fully rendered football video game, live, in the middle of class.

-When I was their age, FIFA required a TV, a console, and a designated living room.
+When I was their age, FIFA required a TV, a console with controllers, the game disc and a designated living room.
 Now this whole set-up fits inside a schoolbag, slips beneath the desk, and plays covertly without the attention of the teacher.
-The modern classroom is no longer a battleground for attention — it’s a battleground between the demands of cognitive development and the allure of pocket-sized digital worlds.
-But what is this really doing to learning?
-And what, exactly, is it doing to the brain?
+The modern classroom is no longer just a battleground for attention; it’s where the demands of cognitive development conflict with the allure of pocket-sized digital worlds.
+This might just be one experience, in one lesson; but it poses questions: what is technology really doing to our learning experience?
+And more specifically what, exactly, is it doing to the brain?

 Cognitive science has long established that our working memory is like a mental “notepad”, where we juggle bits of information, which is limited.
 Add too much, and it overflows.
 The problem is that digital technology is excellent at demanding attention, but terrible at sustaining it.
 In a 2009 study that should be pinned to every school administrator’s wall, Ophir, Nass & Wagner found that students who frequently multitask with digital media perform significantly worse on tasks involving attention control.
 They are more easily distracted, slower to switch between tasks, and struggle to filter irrelevant information.